bazelbuild/bazel/CODEBASE.md

-    header file as an "input", but scan the source file for transitively included headers and only mark those header files as inputs that are mentioned in `#include` statements (we overestimate so that we don't need to implement a full C preprocessor)
+    header file as an "input", but scan the source file for transitively included headers and only mark those header files as inputs that are mentioned in `#include` statements (we overestimate so that we don't need to implement a full C preprocessor) This option is currently hard-wired to "false" in Bazel and is only used at Google.
 *   An action may realize that some files were not used during its execution.
 In C++, this is called ".d files": the compiler tells which header files were used after the fact, and in order to avoid the embarrassment of having worse